-Bra shopping can be a bit of nightmare on its own but shopping for a sports bra, now that’s a whole other kind of battle!
-Unfortunately it’s a necessary evil, no matter how big or small your bust is.
-Luckily for you we’ve got the low-down on exactly what you need to look for when shopping for your next sports bra.
+Bra shopping can be a bit of a nightmare on its own but shopping for a sports bra, now that’s a whole other kind of battle!
+Unfortunately, it’s a necessary evil, no matter how big or small your bust is.
+Luckily for you, we’ve got the low-down on exactly what you need to look for when shopping for your next sports bra.
 Here are some tips and tricks you need to consider next time you’re shopping for that all-important sports bra.

 Look for durable and high-performance fabrics that won’t stretch or buckle under pressure.
 Fabrics that combat sweat are also a must for ladies with a bigger bust as it will help avoid chaffing.

 If you’ve got a big bust then look for sports bras that hold each breast in a separate cup or ‘chamber’.
 This helps reduce bouncing and gives better support.
 A good ‘shelf-style’ bra can also provide great support for ladies with a smaller bust (A and B) but make sure you test the bra with a bounce test first.

 Before you leave the store try the bra on and jump around in the change room.
 Swing your arms, rotate your body and move around like you would when exercising to make sure that the bra doesn’t rub, slip or poke in the wrong places.
 Test the straps by holding the top of one strap and the centre of the corresponding cup and pulling.
 The less stretchy the front straps, the more motion control they’ll provide.
 Test the cups by tugging the top and bottom of each cup; the less give, the more motion control.